 Department of Disaster Management (DDM)

 The mission team comprised seven experts: Shirish Ravan (UNOOSA/UN-SPIDER, China), Karma Lodey Rapten (UNDP, Bhutan), Rajan Bajracharya (ICIMOD, Nepal), Lingling Li (NDRCC, China), Stefan Keinberger (University of Salzburg, Austria), Hari Prasad Vajja (ADPC, Bangladesh) and Satya Parkash Katyal (ISRO, India).

 Over the course of five days, the mission team conducted several meetings with key government agencies and institutions accompanied by the UN agencies involved.
 As part of the Technical Advisory Mission, a one-day workshop was conducted on the penultimate day of the mission.
 The workshop was attended by about 30 officials representing various ministries and departments of the Royal Government of Bhutan as well as numerous institutions.
-The workshop sought to generate awareness, address issues and suggest areas where space-based information can be utilized to support the disaster management cycle.
+The workshop sought to generate awareness, address issues and suggest areas where can be utilized to support the disaster management cycle.
 During the course of the TAM, the mission team held several discussion sessions to reflect upon their findings to compile the assessments and develop a set of recommendations.
 On the final day, the team concluded with debriefing sessions with Mr. Chhador Wangdi, Director of DDM, MoHCA, and Ms. Christina Carlson, UNRC in Bhutan.

 The mission team was made very much aware of the high priority placed on disaster risk reduction by the Bhutan Government.
 The importance of disaster risk reduction is echoed as one of the 16 National Key Results Area (NKRA) of the Royal Government of Bhutan for the 11th Five-Year Plan (FYP) running from 2013 to 2018.